miladyboy/wingman/docs/Tasks.md

 [ ] Integrate Cypress or Playwright for automated E2E testing.
 (Hard) [ ] Integrate Taskmaster for task management.
 [ ] If I'm uploading Tinder photos, extract and save tags/info from the description and profile.
-[ ] It shouldn't always give me 2–3 suggestions.
-Sometimes one is fine, or just a regular reply.
-[ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
-(Mid)(Important)
 [ ] Agregar un favicon
 [ ] Agregar automated testing a alguna parte del backend (testing) [ ] Add a custom nickname to the thread based on the initial message and image.
-(Small) [ ] Setup CI environment
+(Small)(Fix) [ ] Setup CI environment
 [ ] Setup E2E testing
 [ ] Fix automated test suite
+[ ] Make image work with cmd + v (small)
+[ ] The bot seems to lose track of things as the conversation grows.
+Improve.
+(Hard)(Important) [ ] Add Stripe integration for payments.

 Doing
+[ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
+(Mid)(Important)
+[ ] It shouldn't always give me 2–3 suggestions.
+Sometimes one is fine, or just a regular reply.

 Done
 [x] Make image upload a drag-and-drop zone too.
 (Small)